vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-order.md

 ## Features

-`useUserOrder` composable is responsible, as it's name suggests for interactions with user's order history from your eCommerce.
+`useUserOrder` composable is responsible for interactions with user's order history from your eCommerce backend.

 ## API

-- `searchOrders` - a main querying function that is used to query user's order history from eCommerce platform and populate the `orders` object with the result.
+- `searchOrders` - the main querying function used to query user's order history from the eCommerce platform and populate the `orders` object with the result.
 This method accepts a single params object.
 The `params` has the following options:

     - `searchParams: OrderSearchParams`